larcki/validly/README.md

     }
 }
 ```
+Validation rule is defined by passing the value to the valid-method and providing a set of <a href="https://docs.oracle.com/javase/8/docs/api/java/util/function/Predicate.html" target="_blank">Predicates</a>.
+The library provides predefined predicates (mustNotBeNull, lengthMustBeAtLesast etc.) but custom predicates can be used in with the must-method.

+#### Modes ####
 Validly has three different validation modes.

 1. **Fail-Fast**: throws a ValidationErrorException when validation error occurs.
 (Example above)
 2. **Note-First**: gathers the first error of each value into a List or Notification object.
 3. **Note-All**: gathers all the errors of each value into a List or Notification object.

-Fail-Fast mode is ideal when validating one input value.
-[Replacing throwing exceptions with notification](https://martinfowler.com/articles/replaceThrowWithNotification.html) makes sense if you want to report more than just the first occurring validation error - ideal when validating domain objects:
+Fail-Fast mode is ideal when validating one input value. <a href="https://martinfowler.com/articles/replaceThrowWithNotification.html" target="_blank">Replacing throwing exceptions with notification</a> makes sense if you want to report more than just the first occurring validation error - ideal when validating domain objects:
 ```java
 // If you want to report every error of each field use NoteAllValidator import static com.validly.NoteFirstValidator.*;